basnijholt/home-assistant-streamdeck-yaml/README.md

 ## :rocket: Getting Started

 Follow the steps below to get up and running with Home Assistant on Stream Deck.

+### :house_with_garden: Installation as Home Assistant Add-on

+1. In your Home Assistant instance, navigate to **Supervisor** > **Add-on Store**.
+2. Click the menu icon (three vertical dots) in the top right corner and select **Repositories**.
+3. Add the following repository URL: `https://github.com/basnijholt/home-assistant-streamdeck-yaml-addon`.
+4. The add-on should now appear in the **Add-on Store**.
+Click on "Home Assistant Stream Deck YAML" and then click "Install".
+5. After the installation is complete, configure the add-on using either the `.env` file or the individual configuration options (see the [add-on configuration documentation](https://github.com/basnijholt/home-assistant-streamdeck-yaml-addon#add-on-configuration-gear) for more information).
+6. Start the add-on and check the logs for any errors.

 ### :whale: Installation with Docker